mthjones/mthjones.github.io/_posts/2014-10-02-stacks-queues.md

 {% include flickrimg.html img='https://farm5.staticflickr.com/4152/5092814379_dc34f1aaf5_b.jpg' source='caterina83/5092814379' title='Pancake by Caterina Guidoni, on Flickr' %}

- You can do only a few operations on stacks: put something on the top, take something off the top, or look at what's on the top.
+ There are only a few necessary operations on stacks: put something on the top, take something off the top, or look at what's on the top.
 You can also check to see whether a stack is empty or not.

 Stacks can be implemented in a few different ways, typically using either an array or a linked list (articles on these data structures are on the agenda).
 Since stacks are so simple, I'll show how both can be implemented.